OceanaGold mine: Waihi environmental group to challenge mining consents

 'We are determined to stop these mining applications'

-Coromandel Watchdog of Hauraki chairperson Catherine Delahunty said it would take its fight to the Environment Court to stop the Wharekirauponga mine.
+Coromandel Watchdog of Hauraki chairwoman Catherine Delahunty said it would take its fight to the Environment Court to stop the Wharekirauponga mine.

 "We are determined to stop these mining applications on behalf of everyone who loves the forest, including all the life forms who deserve better."